 - Exercise – 30-50 minutes

 The Doberman Pinscher is the best-known guard dog in the world!
 They are like the terminator in dog form!
-If you are interested in the dog breed or any other type of guard dog breed, we have that article here as well!
+If you are interested in the dog breed or any other type of guard dog breed, we have a large list of different guard dog breeds article.

 Personality traits of the Doberman Pinscher

 The Doberman was created in 1860 by a German Tax collector, Karl Friedrich Louis Dobermann, who was sent into the rough neighborhoods of the city.
 He bred the Doberman as a way to protect himself in his tax-collecting work.
 He needed a thin but very powerful guard dog that would follow his commands and would show very little fear in their line of work.